asherao/DCS-ROLEX/README.md

 - Passes Intregity Check
 - VR Ready
 - Color Select
-- Color change based on time for stopwatch and game time
+- Color change based on time for Stopwatch and Game Time
 - Enable/Disable/Edit at any time, in the main menu or in a mission
 - Stopwatch reset hotkey
 - Show/Hide hotkey